Are you treating your business like… well, a business?

 Avoiding numbers doesn’t actually get them to go away.
-Instead it leaves you defenseless, lacking a clear path for which to follow.
+Instead, it leaves you defenceless, lacking a clear path for which to follow.
 Far too many small businesses only realize they’ve begun sinking once it’s already too late, all because they avoided the numbers.

 SO HERE IS YOUR QUICK GUIDE TO RECORD KEEPING…

 - A Separate Checking (and Savings) Business Account: If you don’t have a business license, you can just open a second personal account until you do get your license.

 - A Business License: I’ve been asked many times to define the right moment in which to apply for a business license.
 I applied for mine immediately.
 More than anything else, it was a psychological thing for me.
 I was going to be successful and I felt it was important to plan as such.
 Skirting corners by avoiding taxes wasn’t the road to success, and I knew it.

 - A Place to Keep Receipts: Write on the top of the receipt to remind yourself what they were for (i.e., lunch with my intern).

 - A System to Record Financials: This could be Quickbooks, Excel, or even paper and pencil.

 WHAT YOU ABSOLUTELY MUST TRACK:

 - Business Receipts: Any receipts that contribute to your business should be categorized and filed.